nielsenramon/kickster/README.md

 ## Deploy to GitHub Pages

-**Make sure before you deploy all your changes to GitHub before you deploy (any branch works except gh-pages)!**
+**Make sure you deploy all your changes to GitHub before you deploy (any branch works except gh-pages)!**

 Run this in the root project folder in your console: